 # vim /etc/fstab UUID=STORAGE_SDB1_UUID /data/data1 ext2 default 0 2 UUID=STORAGE_SDC1_UUID /data/data2 ext2 default 0 2

 where STORAGE_SDB1_UUID and STORAGE_SDC1_UUID can be retrieved using the command blkid.

-parameter to the base storage folder created earlier.
+instance_storage_home parameter to the base storage folder created

-new folders created and managed by SlapOS to be used by slap partitions when new
+will contain new folders created and managed by SlapOS to be used by slap

 # ls /data/data2/ total 120 drwxr-x--- 2 slapuser0 slapuser0 4096 Mar 23 2015 slappart0 drwxr-x--- 2 slapuser1 slapuser1 4096 Mar 23 2015 slappart1 drwxr-x--- 2 slapuser10 slapuser10 4096 Nov 7 02:29 slappart10 drwxr-x--- 2 slapuser11 slapuser11 4096 Nov 7 02:29 slappart11 ...

 Each partition on the other hand will have one additional new folder called DATA which contains all mounted disks (data1 and data2).
 Instance can use them as part of their partition file system.

 # ls -l /srv/slapgrid/slappart19/ total 96 drwxr-x--- 2 slapuser19 slapuser19 4096 Jun 15 14:10 bin -rw-r----- 1 root slapuser19 9376 Nov 8 12:24 buildout.cfg -rw-r----- 1 slapuser19 slapuser19 8282 Nov 8 12:24 buildout-switch-softwaretype.cfg drwx------ 2 slapuser19 slapuser19 4096 Jun 15 14:10 DATA

 The folder DATA also contains all mounted data folders: